opencrvs/opencrvs-core/packages/metrics/README.md

 # Metrics service

+A microservice that recieves events from the OpenCRVS system and create, stores and responds to queries about CRVS metrics.
+This service will be used in the preformance app to fetch data for the various graphs that need to be displayed.

+## Dev guide

+Start the service with `yarn start`

+Watch the tests with `yarn test:watch`

+When in dev mode swagger API docs are available at `http://localhost:9090/documentation`

+## Design details

 [Flowdock thread](https://www.flowdock.com/app/plan-international/ways-of-working/threads/3JH4c_aw6_MDyZ6nwwwDbRV_LEh)

 The metrics service will contain data that has already been aggregated from received events (new declaration, registration...).
 The metrics service will get these events from a generic **event service**, that receives events from our workflow mediator, pushing them forward to any service that's subscribed to it.